wazuh/wazuh-qa/docs/tests/system/test_cluster/test_agent_files_deletion/test_agent_files_deletion.md

 ## Expected behavior

 - Fail if any of the agent files cannot be found when it has not been unregistered yet.
-- Fail if there are no information of the agent in `global.db` when it has not been unregistered yet.
+- Fail if there is no information of the agent in `global.db` when it has not been unregistered yet.
 - Fail if after unregistering the agent, any of the expected files are not removed.
 - Fail if after unregistering the agent, any of the expected information in `global.db` can be queried.

 ## Code documentation